shapeoko/Docs/content/helloworld.md

 ##Position Sharpie

-Lower your sharpie so it is about 1 inch above the paper.
+Lower your sharpie so it is about 1 inch above the paper (remember that the previous running of this file left the machine in inch mode --- if accustomed to using metric to jog the machine issue G21 to switch back).

 ##Open Software